General Topics

 WHAT IS THE BEST TOOTHPASTE?

-Teeth brushing is one of the most important tasks for good oral health.
+As a top pediatric dentist in Cary, we know teeth brushing is one of the most important tasks for good oral health.
 Many kinds of toothpaste, and/or tooth polishes, however, can damage young smiles.
 They contain harsh abrasives, which can wear away young tooth enamel.
 When looking for toothpaste for your child, make sure to pick one that is recommended by the American Dental Association as shown on the box and tube.
 These kinds of toothpaste have undergone testing to ensure they are safe to use.

 Remember, children should spit out toothpaste after brushing to avoid getting too much fluoride.
 If too much fluoride is ingested, a condition known as fluorosis can occur.
 If your child is too young or unable to spit out toothpaste, consider providing them with fluoride-free toothpaste, using no toothpaste, or using only a “pea-size” amount of toothpaste.